KarthiDreamr/Graminconnect/README.md

 If you are interested in contributing to the Graminconnect project, please follow the guidelines in the CONTRIBUTING.md file.

-## License 📑
+## 📜 License 📄

-Graminconnect is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).
+The GPL is a strong copyleft license that requires improvements to be shared back with the community.
+For more information, see the [LICENSE](LICENSE) file.